Healthy Food vs. Unhealthy Food

 What IS Healthy Food?

-Actually, that question and its definition are currently under review as of late 2022 by the FDA.
+Actually, that question and its definition are currently under review as of late 2022 by the FDA (and here it is, the end of 2025).
 The FDA is updating the terms "healthy" and "nutrition" (that link will take you to the article from the FDA) to reflect more accurately details about what people need and how food has such a huge impact on your health.

 In general, what the FDA is planning is to (finally) update their information to align with what nutritionist and health experts have been trying to get people to understand for many years.